 The Mood Disorder Inpatient Unit offers patients individualized attention to achieve the best possible outcomes.
 Patients are actively engaged in their treatment both in the facility and after discharge.
 Customized treatment plans are developed based on each patient’s unique needs.

-In addition to group therapy, we offer a number of specialized therapies.
+In addition to group therapy, we offer a number of Treatment Modalities.

 Therapy dogs visit our mood disorder unit each week to spend time with our patients.
 Many people find that the presence of a dog can be calming and reduce stress.
 Therapy dogs are not service animals; they are dogs with gentle temperaments that have been trained to interact with patients.
 They are not present to perform a particular task for the patients.
 Instead, they are there simply to provide companionship and comfort.